Grants Management

 2024-2028 Arizona WIOA Title II Adult Education Grant

-Mohave Community College (MCC) has submitted its application for continued funding through the State’s Workforce Innovation and Opportunity Act (WIOA) Title II grant.
-The Arizona Department of Education (ADE) Adult Education Services (AES) is committed to providing effective and high-quality adult education services in each local workforce area that provides Arizonans with the knowledge, skills and abilities required for employment, next level careers and post-secondary education and training.
+Mohave College has submitted its application for continued funding through the State’s Workforce Innovation and Opportunity Act (WIOA) Title II grant.
+The Arizona Department of Education (ADE) Adult Education Services (AES) is committed to providing effective and high-quality adult education services in each local workforce area that provides Arizonans with the knowledge, skills and abilities required for employment, next-level careers and post-secondary education and training.
 Grant funds are used to establish and operate programs that provide adult education and literacy services.

 Open Text Books